California congressional race could help tilt House control

 LOS ANGELES (AP) — What could be one of the most competitive House races in the country is taking shape in California’s agriculture-rich Central Valley, where a Democratic assemblyman Monday became the latest candidate to announce a bid to oust Republican U.S. Rep. David Valadao.

 The heavily Latino, strongly Democratic 21st District has been a perennial battleground, and the outcome next year is likely to play into which party controls the House.
-Democrats have 220 seats in the chamber, Republicans 212, with three vacancies.
+Democrats have 220 seats in the chamber and Republicans have 212, with three vacancies.

 However, the shape of the district and its political complexion could shift, with a commission still working on adjustments to boundary lines as part of once-a-decade reapportionment, which accounts for population changes.

-Five-term Assemblyman Rudy Salas formally announced he would enter the race during a kickoff event in his hometown of Bakersfield, where he had been the first Latino to serve on the City Council.
+Five-term Assemblyman Rudy Salas formally announced he is entering the race during a kickoff event in his hometown of Bakersfield, where he had been the first Latino to serve on the City Council.
 He joins a lengthening list of Democratic candidates, including Delano Mayor Bryan Osorio, former Assemblywoman Nicole Parra and Angel Lara, a former aide to California Democratic Sen. Dianne Feinstein.
 Valadao also is facing challengers from within his own party.

 Salas said in a statement that he wants to “make sure that Washington once again delivers for the Central Valley.”

+Valadao campaign spokesman Andrew Renteria declined to comment on Salas’ entry into the race, saying the congressman is concentrating on his work for constituents and “isn’t focused on politics.”

 The district is politically quirky.
-Democrats hold a commanding edge in voter registration – 43% compared to 27% for Republicans.
+Democrats hold a commanding edge in voter registration – 43% compared with 27% for Republicans.
 But the Republican Valadao held the seat from 2013 until January 2019, after he was defeated by Democrat TJ Cox.
 Valadao then recaptured the seat in rematch with Cox in 2020.

 Salas is considered a moderate, though Republicans immediately attacked him as out of step with the district.
 “The last thing the Central Valley needs is another tax-raising, liberal politician,” said Torunn Sinclair, a spokeswoman for the National Republican Congressional Committee.